g-chauvel/zuul-jobs/roles/ensure-output-dirs/README.rst

-Ensure output directories are in place
+Ensure output directories are in place and are empty.

 **Role Variables**